dnut/kwm/README.md

 ### Window Buttons: _ [] X
 14. Manually copy all of the text in ```kwm-toolbar.cfg``` to the bottom of ```C:\Program Files (x86)\K-Meleon\browser\defaults\settings\toolbars.cfg```.
 15. Make sure the K-Meleon Window Manager toolbar is enabled in K-Meleon and click and drag it to wherever you would like.

+## Known Issues
+If you come up with a solution to any of these, please submit a pull request.
+Collaboration is encouraged!
+* If a shortcut is created on the taskbar leading to kwm.bat, when the application is launched it creates a new taskbar icon (at least in Windows 10).
+This results in "quick start"-like functionality as seen in early Windows releases and is less than ideal in a modern Windows system.
+* Every time the application is updated, three garbage lines are added to toolbar.cfg.
+These lines do not have any effect on the functionality of K-Meleon, but it is clutter that would ideally be avoided.
+This occurs because the commenting system employed by K-Meleon config files is buggy.
+The problem is that you cannot add comments to lines that contain the prime functionality of toolbar buttons without sacrificing the functionality of the button.
+If this is fixed by K-Meleon developers, then the kwm-toolbar.cfg can be changed to have the #kwm tag added to those lines, in which case they will be replaced rather than supplemented upon update.
+In the meantime, the user may manually remove these garbage lines if they so desire, but this is not necessary.

+As of the publication of this README, I have only tested the latest version of KWM in Windows 10 x64.
+In Windows XP x86 I only tested the original version of KWM which is totally different from the current version, and the version I tested in Windows 7 x64 was more recent but also no longer up to date. install.bat has only been tested in Windows 10 x64.
+If you experience any problems, please report bugs using the Issues tab (!) on the right side of the kwm repository.